rpastijn/oraclestudentday/old/story_20231106/story-hack/story-hack.md

     - Of course, here, you exfiltrated only a single email address, but an attacker could exfiltrate any other dataset they wanted by using the same method
     - To be secured, you would need to implement, maintain, and monitor strong security solutions in the development environment

-3. Optionally you can also compare the data on the production (employeesearch_prod) and the development schema (employeesearch_dev) using Oracle SQL Developer (using the session you created in Task 1a).
+3. Optionally you can also compare the data on the production (employeesearch\_prod) and the development schema (employeesearch\_dev) using Oracle SQL Developer (using the session you created in Task 1a).
 Run following 2 statements:

 - **Production schema** (the schema owner `EMPLOYEESEARCH_PROD`)
     ````
+    <copy>SELECT userid, lastname, creationdate, email, phonemobile, salary, ssn, corporate_card
+    FROM employeesearch_prd.demo_hr_employees
-    <copy>SELECT userid, lastname, creationdate, email, phonemobile, salary, ssn, corporate_card FROM employeesearch_prod.demo_hr_employees WHERE userid BETWEEN 73 AND 81 ORDER BY 1;</copy>
+    WHERE userid BETWEEN 73 AND 81 ORDER BY 1;</copy>
     ````
 - **Development schema** (the schema owner `EMPLOYEESEARCH_DEV`)
     ````
+    <copy>SELECT userid, lastname, creationdate, email, phonemobile, salary, ssn, corporate_card
+    FROM employeesearch_dev.demo_hr_employees
-    <copy>SELECT userid, lastname, creationdate, email, phonemobile, salary, ssn, corporate_card FROM employeesearch_dev.demo_hr_employees WHERE userid BETWEEN 73 AND 81 ORDER BY 1;</copy>
+    WHERE userid BETWEEN 73 AND 81 ORDER BY 1;</copy>
     ````

     **Note**: